Andrew Mountbatten-Windsor loses final military title six weeks after royal role ended

-In a dramatic and unprecedented move, King Charles III has formally stripped his younger brother Andrew of his princely status, his Duke of York title, and the style of His Royal Highness – marking a definitive end to Andrew's public life as a member of the royal family.
+The move follows the King's decision at the beginning of November to formally strip his younger brother of his princely status, his Duke of York title, and the style of His Royal Highness – marking a definitive end to Andrew's public life as a member of the Royal Family.

-Which military titles did he have, and what did he give up?
+Which military titles did he have, and what did he give up in 2022?

 Those positions – long a source of pride and public visibility – included: